GSA/fpki-guides/_includes/apple_trust_store_installation.md

 8. Click *Install* (top right), and *Install* again.
 9. Click *Done*.

-Next, you'll need to enable full trust for COMMON:
+#### Enable full trust for COMMON
+These instructions are specific to iOS.

 1. From the iOS device's *Home* screen, go to *Settings* -> *General* -> *About* -> *Certificate Trust Settings*.
 2. Beneath *Enable Full Trust for Root Certificates*, toggle _ON_ for the Federal Common Policy CA entry.